sidhantjha/skysync_anduril_grand_prix/README.md

 ---

-*Part of ongoing research in autonomous drone racing perception at UIUC.*
+*Part of the Anduril AI Grand Prix perception pipeline research at UIUC.*